authorizerdev/docs/src/pages/deployment/binary.md

 ## Running binary for production

 Often we deploy our services on linux machine and run them as daemon process, you can do same with authorizer.
+After following the above mentioned steps you can follow this steps to create a daemon process:

 ### Step 1: Create a `systemd` service file